 The road was built during the gold rush, when a precarious pack track was the only access to Skippers township and the Upper Shotoverdiggings.
 Constructed between 1883 and 1890, the Skippers Road was considered a major engineering feat in its day.
 The miners who built the road in the late 1800s didn’t think much about luxury, though — it’s unpaved and very narrow.
 Should you encounter a car driving the other way, one of you will have to back up gingerly until you can find enough room to pass.
 Good luck figuring out which of you that will be.
 The road is so narrow that if two vehicles have to pass each other, one vehicle might have to reverse for anything up to 3 kilometres of winding narrow road to get to a place wide enough to pass.
 It’s one of only two roads in the country where rental car insurance is not honoured if driven on.
 Skippers Road is mostly one-way, narrow and steep with sheer drops of several hundred metres.

-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don't forget your camera!
+The journey offers superb views.
+It’s definitely worth it.
+A drive not to be missed!
+Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!
 With sweeping views along the gorge and of the Shotover River below, you’ll have countless photo opportunities at every turn!
 The road is difficult and it’s a nightmare in the wet or dark (or both).
 No insurance covers rental cars on this road, and if you have ever met oncoming traffic on this unsealed, narrow and twisting road with a vertical drop on one and a vertical rock wall on the other side, you understand why.

-The road bad conditions, with extremely large pot holes could potentially pop a tire, crack a rim, or screw up your cars allignment.
+Drive with care as this is a mountain road with hairpin curves and dangerous dropoffs.
 In most places it’s too narrow for vehicles to pass each other, there are no guardrails, and the drop-offs leave absolutely no room for error.
 Today, Skippers Road is very much a tourist attraction.
 It is protected by the New Zealand Historic Places Trust since 15 December 2006 under the register number 7684.
 Although much of the road remains as it did in the nineteenth century, the topography, harsh climate, widening, and regular maintenance have led to the loss of some significant features, including some of its stone walls, famous features intended to prevent vehicles from toppling off the road.

 There are some basic rules for this road.
 The road is narrow and prone to slips.
 Caravans and trailers are not suitable on this road.
 In winter snow can close the road.
 Some vehicles are not insured past this point.
 No turn around for 6 km.
 Tourist traffic has been a significant user of the road since it was constructed and, 116 years since it opened, it can be considered one of the most enduring tourist attractions in New Zealand history.
 Many tourists visit just to experience the road, a remarkable testimony to its attractions.
 Today tourism is the road's biggest user, with many people coming to see the road or use it as a means of access to bungy jumping operations or white water rafting.
 Skippers Road is an iconic New Zealand road of outstanding heritage significance.